Employee using a keypad for an office access control system from a vetted installation company.

 If you’re still relying on traditional keys or an older keypad system, you might be leaving your business more vulnerable than you think.
 An outdated system can be a hassle to manage and may not offer the level of protection your business needs.
 Technology has come a long way, and modern access control systems offer more than just a locked door—they provide detailed insights, remote management, and the flexibility to grow with you.
 Let’s look at a few signs that it might be time for an upgrade.

-Get Tighter Security and Better Monitoring
+Improve Security with Better Monitoring

 Traditional key-and-lock systems come with a lot of headaches.
 When an employee leaves, can you be sure they didn’t make a copy of their key?
 What happens when a key is lost?
 Re-keying your entire building is expensive and disruptive.
 Modern access control systems eliminate these risks entirely.
 Instead of keys, you use key cards, fobs, or even mobile credentials that can be deactivated with a single click.
 Plus, these systems create a detailed log of who enters and when, giving you a clear picture of activity on your property and adding a powerful layer of accountability.